Warwick-Allen/essays/theological_profile.md

   - Both men and women may function as prophets as Spirit enables.
   - Both may serve as apostles (missionaries).

-**Alignment**: Complementarianism aligns with conservative Baptist, Reformed, Catholic, and Orthodox traditions.
-The allowance for women as deacons and prophets represents a moderate complementarian position (contra strict complementarianism that restricts all public ministry).
+**Alignment**: The complementarianism aligns with the conservative Baptist, Reformed, Catholic, and Orthodox traditions.
+The allowance for women as deacons and prophets represents a moderate complementarian position (contra the strict complementarianism that restricts all public ministry).

 ---